-Clinical Innovations refers to innovative methods and procedures across a wide range of conditions in the areas of cancer, women’s and children’s health, hip and knee replacements and new surgical methods and procedures for better patient outcomes and care.
+Clinical Innovations refers to innovative methods and procedures across a wide range of conditions including cancer, women’s and children’s health, hip and knee replacements and new surgical methods and procedures for better patient outcomes and care.
 Our research program includes studies focus on gaining a better understanding of disease pathways, how to best treat a condition, prevention and new options for health care and practice.

 WMR works in partnership with a multi-disciplinary team that specialises in research studies leading to innovation in patient care and new improved methods of treatment in the following fields: